mikereinmiller/dotfiles/README.md

 Make sure all your dotfiles and settings have been restored and destroy the dotfile directory `rm -rf ~/.dotfiles`.

 # TODO:
-  * Add App config/settings, (terminal, vscode, etc)?
+  * Add App config/settings, (terminal, vscode, etc)